microsoft/openshift-container-platform/README.md

 ![Cluster Diagram](images/openshiftdiagram.jpg)

 ## READ the instructions in its entirety before deploying!

+Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
 If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.